technest078-cmyk/Implementing-Security-in-Dataplex/TechNest1157.md

 ---

-### Mission completed successfully.
+### 🏆Mission completed successfully!
-Your consistency is your superpower — every script run is a step toward mastery.
+🔥Your consistency is your superpower — every script run is a step toward mastery.🌟
 Proud moment, Cloud Builder! 🎊
 ---